zaidcloud/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/arc_enabled_servers/_index.md

     ![LevelUp ArcBox Hyper-V](hyper-v-manager.png)

-## Post Deployment Notes
+## Required Credentials

-The nested VM's that are deployed onto the Hyper-V have the following default login credentials:
+Use the below credentials for logging into the nested Hyper-V virtual machines:

 * Windows Server (2019/2022)
   * Username: `Administrator`